Cancer Fighting Foods, Videos, What I Did To Beat Cancer

 I whipped up this little video to show you how I make my salad and salad dressing.

-Shot on the iPhone 4, in one take, with bad lighting.
+Shot on the iPhone 4 in 2010, in one take, with bad lighting.

 Enjoy!